Visit Christmas movie locations around the world

 Your Christmas in New York should include:

-• The Battery at the southern tip of Manhattan Island, where you can soak up the sweeping views across the river to the Statue of Liberty.
+- The Battery is at the southern tip of Manhattan Island.
+You can enjoy wide river views of the Statue of Liberty.

 2. Last Christmas (London, United Kingdom)

 The film might break your heart, but the festive charm of its fairytale setting in London’s West End will have it mended in no time.
-From the towering Norwegian spruce that serves as Trafalgar Square’s centrepiece, to the glittering splendour of Regent Street’s holiday light display, the British capital really knows how to put on a Christmas show.
+From the towering Norwegian spruce in Trafalgar Square, to the sparkling lights on Regent Street, London knows Christmas.

 Your Christmas in London should include: